kanishka-linux/inquisitive/README.md

     * Background worker processes content of the job queue asynchronously

-        * Ideally one should have used existing job queue/ worker solutions like celery backed redis, but it would have made things even more complex for self-hosting purpose, so decided to write minimal job queue using `asyncio.queue` - that processes tasks in the background backed by sqlite db.
+        * Ideally one should have used existing job queue/ worker solutions like celery backed by redis, but it would have made things even more complex for self-hosting purpose, so decided to write minimal job queue using `asyncio.queue` - that processes tasks in the background backed by sqlite db.
 It is not fast, but it is good enough for the current use-case.
 Currently there is no retry mechanism, but will provide some way to retry and list failed jobs later on if needed.
 Please make sure, not to shutdown the backend, before jobs are completed.
         * I also considered using built-in background-task available in FastAPI, but I also wanted somewhat better control over the tasks like separate queue for different types of tasks, so decided to go with custom job queue.

     * Files are chunked and then converted into embeddings and stored in vector database for efficient searching